A leisurely walking tour along Japan's greatest thoroughfare in central Japan alongside the Pacific Ocean coast.

 Departing our accommodation, we board a dedicated vehicle, which we retain throughout the day.
 Our walk today takes us along a section of the Honzaka-kaido, a 60km (37.2 mile) diversion route off the main Tokaido.
 This road was better known as the Hime-kaido, or Princess Way, as it was used by women avoiding the barrier station at Arai, which was infamous for its strict inspections of female travellers.
 It also allowed the circumvention of the dangerous crossing between Maisaka and Arai, post towns sited on either side of the inlet between Hamana-ko and the Pacific Ocean.

-Our walk takes us up and over the Honzaka Pass through citrus orchards and natural forests before descending among cedar forests and some vineyards to Suse, once a bustling post town but now a charming, if sleepy, village.
+Our walk takes us up and over the Inasa-toge, a pass, through citrus orchards and natural forests before descending among cedar forests and some vineyards to Suse, once a bustling post town but now a charming, if sleepy, village.
 From here we reboard our vehicle for the last stage of our journey to Yuya Onsen, a delightful village in a pleasant riverside setting.
 A short stroll to stretch our legs before our final meal together, reviewing the highlights of the tour.

 Meals: Breakfast & dinner provided.